jariperttunen/lukeghg/GHG_SCENARIO.md

 ## Excel result file ##

-`ghg-scenario.py` produces excel file for scenarios in three parts: 1) excel sheets for land use classes, 2) excel summary sheets for land use groupings and 3) LULUCF summary sheet covering the whole inventory.
+`ghg-scenario.py` produces excel file for scenarios in three parts: 1) LULUCF summary sheet covering the whole inventory, 2) excel summary sheets for land use groupings and
+3) excel sheets for land use and land use change classes.
 In addition the first sheet lists UIDs in the UIDMatrix sheet that are not found in inventory input files.
+The second sheets contains GWPs used.

 The land use grouping sheets are defined as follows: